alonsoir/embedchain-streamlit-app/README.md

 ## Disclaimer

 - Thank you to amjadraza for his original work.
 This repository try to update some dependencies and add more examples.
+- Thank you to vicenteherrera for his contributions to the repository, poetry, makefile, and docker improvements.
 - @alonso_isidoro

 ## 🔧 Features